ZtModArchive/Castor/README.md

 *   `castor version`

 ## Installation
-Build the solution via `dotnet release`, or get it from the Github releases.
+Build the solution via `dotnet publish`, or get it from the Github releases.